bouvet-apps/securitytxt/README.md

 [Documentation for the Preferred-Languages directive](https://www.rfc-editor.org/rfc/rfc9116#section-2.5.8)

 #### Canonical
 The "Canonical" field indicates the canonical URIs where the "security.txt" file is located, which is usually something like "https://example.com/.well-known/security.txt".
-When toggle the canonical URIs will be added to the security.txt.
+When checked the canonical URIs will be added to the security.txt.

 [Documentation for the Canonical directive](https://www.rfc-editor.org/rfc/rfc9116#name-canonical)